 JBL Clip 2 Bluetooth Speaker

 No doubt you’ll spend a ton of time outdoors this summer, undercooking steaks on the grill and over-rotating flips off the diving board.
 Both activities call for a soundtrack provided by the versatile JBL Clip 2 Bluetooth speaker.
 It’s fully waterproof, so even if your kid unclips the rugged carabiner and chucks it in the pool, you’re covered.
 Plus, thanks to “daisy chain” technology, you can stream music to more than one speaker at time.
-On a full charge this little sucker will blast your summer playlists (or the same three Disney theme songs) for eight hours straight.
+On a full charge, this little last-minute Father’s Day gift will blast your summer playlists (or the same three Disney theme songs) for eight hours straight.

 Shark Drunk: The Art of Catching a Large Shark from a Tiny Rubber Dinghy in a Big Ocean

 Sharks.
 Boats.
 Storms.
 Powerful hallucinogens.
 What’s not to like about Shark Drunk, the story of two Norwegian pals who decide to pursue the famed Greenland shark (known for its intoxicating meat) in a tiny wooden dinghy?
 This is a story about friendship, sailing, adversity, life, and what it feels like to trip balls on exotic seafood.
 In other words, it’s the ideal Father’s Day read — just don’t get inspired to grill a bunch of shark burgers for the fam.